Kexi002/LongDatasetSort.jl/README.md

     * Allocation does not increase as the row number of the `Dataset` increases
     * It will be fixed when the column number is less than or equals to 32

-* Provides Heap Sort and Quick Sort algorithms
+* Provide Heap Sort and Quick Sort algorithms
     * Use Heap Sort by default
     * Use Quick Sort may improve computational efficiency on large datasets